 HI!
 We are Daniele Giannotta (1982, musicologist, cultural worker, and sound artist) and Elena Stefanin (1984, culture and human rights politacal scientist), and our project is just a respectful exploration of the world by bicycle for documentary purposes.

 A journey in search of images, sounds, and words, hunting for unknown or forgotten treasures.
 A way to travel slower, closer to ancient rhythms, a kind of neo-nomadism.

 A series of reportages about contradictions and conflicts, traditions and cultural evolution, natural wonders, and environmental risks of a quickly changing world.

 We left Bologna in May 2014, since then we are on the road, pedaling Europe and Asia.

-We have traveled 25,000 Km so far, across 23 countries, trying to gather knowledge and information that shared, simplify and at the same time deeper experience for the next travelers.
+We have traveled 25,000 Km, across 23 countries, trying to gather knowledge and information that shared, simplify and at the same time deeper experience for the next travelers.

 When you are cycling it is not the destination that matters but the trip itself

 Welcome to our blog, cycloscope.net!
 This is the place where we share our thoughts, our experiences, failures, and misadventures, facts we witness, and hacks we learn.

-If you like it, share with your friends, comment our post or get in touch.
+If you like it, share with your friends, comment on our post or get in touch.

 One of the most ambitious parts of our ambitious project is our attempts to map the world by bicycle.

 To pursue this goal we developed a system we called Automatic Road Sampler, it’s basically a device that automatically takes a picture from the bike every 250m and geo-tags it, to create a street-level photo map of the journey.

 We are now uploading our pictures to the crowdsourced street-level photos website Mapillary, and putting together Space Lapse videos like the one above.
 We hope this could be of some use for other travelers.

 Here’s how one of our photo sequences looks like: